The Three Eldest Children of Charles I (Royal Collection): Background

 In 1635 Van Dyck had painted a portrait of the same three children, which was intended to be sent to the Queen's sister Christina, in exchange for portraits of the Duchess's children.
-However, the King was angry with Van Dyck for showing Prince Charles wearing skirts, worn only by younger children, so the artist painted a second group portrait of the same three children, this time with Prince Charles wearing pants.
+However, the King was angry with Van Dyck for showing Prince Charles wearing skirts, worn only by younger children, so the artist painted a second group portrait of the same three children, this time with Prince Charles wearing the more grown-up breeches (trousers).

 Derivative works

 Numerous studio copies were made of this painting, including copies now in Dresden and Wilton House.